 Do You Really Need a VPN?

-Aside from segregating you from the unencrypted network traffic, VPNs are great for a bunch of other reasons.
+Aside from segregating you from the unencrypted network traffic, VPNs are great for a bunch of other reasons as per the VPN experts.
 Think about the following before opting for a VPN in your daily use.

 - Unrestricted and unhindered streaming